 theHarvester -d target.com -b google,linkedin,shodan

-# Hunter.io (browser) — email format discovery
+# Hunter.io (browser) — discover email format used at a company

 # https://hunter.io/search/target.com